M4TH1EU/jarvis-server-archive-v1/README.md

 # jarvis

+## THIS IS AND OLD BRANCH, SEE THE MAIN ONE FOR UPDATED CODE

 Jarvis is a simple IA for home automation with voice commands written in Python.
 Mainly based on HomeAssistant API, the more devices you have on HomeAssistant, the more you will be able to teach to Jarvis.